Collins, Caitlyn. Making Motherhood Work: How Women Manage Careers and Caregiving. Forthcoming Feb. 2019 with Princeton

 Janning, Michelle, Jill Laney, and Caitlyn Collins.
 2010.
 “Spatial and Temporal Arrangements, Parental Authority, and Young Adults’ Post-Divorce Experiences.”
 The Journal of Divorce and Remarriage 51(7):413-427.

 Chapters in Edited Volumes:

 Collins, Caitlyn.
 Forthcoming.
 “The Promise and Limits of Work-Family Supports in a Shifting Policy Landscape: A Double Bind for Working Mothers in Western Germany.”
-In Contemporary Parenting and Parenthood: From News Headlines to New Research, ed.
+Pp. 141-167 in Contemporary Parenting and Parenthood: From News Headlines to New Research, ed.
 Michelle Janning.
-Praeger Press.
+Santa Barbara, CA: Praeger Press.